 *p<0.05

 The age of the respondents showed positive and significant contribution to adaptation strategies.
 It means that older farmers are knowledgeable and highly interested in adopting coping strategies.
-They were well known about adverse climatic effects which made them concern about alternative approaches to cope up with those problems.
+They were well known about adverse climatic effects which made them concern about alternative approaches to cope with those problems.
 But different findings were reported by Uddin et al., (2014) in their study in Satkhira district, Bangladesh.
 They found that older farmers are reluctant to take adaptive measures against climate change.
 The similar outcome found in the articles of Acquah (2011) and Quayum & Ali (2012).

 The family size of the respondents showed a positive and significant contribution to adaptation strategies.
 The large family ensures extra labor which can actively engage in work, better assisting the adoption of coping measures against increasing salinity.
 Similar findings reflected in a study conducted by Deressa et al., (2009) that focused on climate adaptation strategies.